 When he was 17, Paul moved to Los Angeles to study guitar at the Guitar Institute of Technology (GIT).
 After graduation, Paul joined the falculty as a guitar teacher and also began recording with the group Black Sheep.
 He later formed the band Racer X, who released their debut album “Street Lethal” in 1986, and in 1988 he formed the group Mr. Big.
 Paul continues to perform shows with both Racer X and Mr. Big, as well as pursuing his career as a solo artist.

 Aside from his signature rock guitar shredding, Paul Gilbert is known for being an approachable and highly effective guitar instructor.
-Having been teaching students how to play guitar since he was a teenager, Paul is a natural when it comes to guitar instruction.
+Having been teaching people how to play guitar since he was a teenager, Paul is a natural when it comes to guitar instruction.
 It is out of his own passion for teaching that Paul has committed himself to teaching guitar lessons online at ArtistWorks.

 More Guitar Campus Teaching Artists